 "Look, I know you want me to find myself a witch and settle down, have children-"

 "But see, that's the thing.
 I have-"

-"I care about Harry a lot," he said after a while.
-"A lot.
-I don't want to hurt him."
+"I care about Harry a lot," Draco said after a while.
+"A lot, and I don't want to hurt him."

 "No, I don't.
-He's so damn sweet and agreeable and he allows me to decide all the important things like where to go and what to wear and eat and who to meet, but-… it's… not like I pictured it."
+He's so damn sweet and agreeable and he let's me decide all the important things like where to go, what to wear and eat, and who to meet, but-… it's… not like I pictured it."